Garie Beach to Era Beach Coastal Walk

 North Era Campground

-This campground is mainly used by those doing the Coast Track between Bundeena and Otford in two days.
-Note that bookings for this campground are essential if you wish to stay there overnight.
+This campground is primarily used by hikers completing the Coast Track between Bundeena and Otford over two days.

-This is an uphill climb via metal boardwalks, but it’s definitely not as steep or as far as getting to the peak of Thelma Head.
+This section involves an uphill climb via metal boardwalks, but it’s not as steep or as long as the ascent to the peak of Thelma Head.

-Note that when you return to South Era Beach, you can also do this via the rocky area between the two beaches at low tide.
+When returning to North Era Beach, you also have the option to go via the rocky area between the two beaches at low tide.

-Once you’ve reached South Era Beach, you can keep hiking southbound as far as you wish.
-As this is part of the Coast Track, the trail continues all the way to Otford at the southern end of Royal National Park.
+Once you’ve reached (South) Era Beach, you can continue hiking south as far as you like.
+As part of the Coast Track, the trail extends all the way to Otford at the southern end of Royal National Park.

-If you don’t want to go that far, perhaps consider going to the next beach, which is Burning Palms Beach.
-It’s another beautiful strip of sand that is nice for a quick swim, depending on the conditions.
+If you’d prefer a shorter hike, consider heading to the next beach, Burning Palms Beach.
+This beautiful stretch of sand is great for a quick swim, depending on the conditions.

 Burning Palms Beach